Series 40: Applications

 Series 40 provides communication applications such as telephone, Internet telephony (VoIP), messaging, email client with POP3 and IMAP4 capabilities and web browser; media applications such as camera, video recorder, music/video player and FM radio; and phonebook and other personal information management (PIM) applications such as calendar and tasks.
 Basic file management, like in Series 60, is provided in the Applications and Gallery folders and subfolders.
 Gallery is also the default location for files transferred over Bluetooth to be placed.
 User-installed applications on Series 40 are generally mobile Java applications.
 Flash Lite applications are also supported, but mostly used for screensavers.
+BREW applications are also supported too, but for some Qualcomm based Nokia CDMA phones only.

+It is possible to customize the look and feel of the UI via comprehensive themes.

 Web browser

 The integrated web browser can access most web content through the service provider's XHTML/HTML gateway.
 The latest version of Series 40, called Series 40 6th Edition, introduced a new browser based on the WebKit open source components WebCore and JavaScriptCore.
 The new browser delivers support for HTML 4.01, CSS2, JavaScript 1.5, and Ajax.
 Also, like the higher-end Series 60, Series 40 can run the UC Browser web browser to enhance the user's web browsing experience.
 The latest feature phones from the Asha lineup come with the Nokia Xpress Browser which uses proxy servers to compress and optimize web pages in a similar fashion as Opera Mini.